po1sigala/live/01-Class-Content/19-PWA-dev/27-Evr_Git-Cherry-Picking/README.md

 </html>
 ```

 5. Inside our `app.js` file, lets add some changes to turn our alert into something a little more complex.
-Copy and paste the code into your `app.js` file.
+Copy and paste the following code into your `app.js` file.
 Every time the `index.html` page has been visited, we should be greeted with a random message in an alert window.

 ```js
 const randomMessage = (notifications) =>